SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Results

 \subsection{Layout Understanding}

-In the basic relative-direction tasks, as shown in the table column '\textbf{Basic: Relative Position}', with a total of 1,500 experiments across three scenes, our model is consistently competitive with the strongest baselines.
-The overall accuracy of SpatialMem in those tasks is around 0.84/0.78/0.74 for Scenes 1-3, closely tracking the Gemini model, which has an accuracy of around 0.86/0.80/0.74.
-Overall, the strongest performance appears to be thin layer object, the window, which is 0.88 detected by SpatialMem but slightly weaker in $\mathrm{Acc}_{\text{rel}}$(Wall) compared to Gemini.
-For those important anchors that shapes the indoor environment and object ranges, our model achieves roughly the same level as Gemini model and has a steady reproductivity.
+In the basic relative-position tasks, as shown in the table column '\textbf{Basic: Relative Position}', with a total of 1,500 experiments across three scenes, our model remains competitive with the strongest baselines.
+The overall accuracy of SpatialMem in these tasks is approximately 0.84/0.78/0.74 for Scenes 1--3, closely tracking the Gemini model, which reaches around 0.86/0.80/0.74.

-Seeing the data across three scenes, considering the complexity of the second and third scenes, the degradation of the result seems reasonable.
-At the same time, even when compared with these three scenes, our model maintains its stable performance, which demonstrates robustness across varying scene complexities.
-For scene 3, the Qwen and MiniCPM models show a significant performance drop, indicating poor generalization.
-In short, our model shows its overall excellent and robust performance with an extra short execution time, as shown in Fig~\ref{fig:teaser}.
+In Scene 1 (Replica), the strongest anchor-specific performance appears in wall-based relations, with SpatialMem achieving an accuracy of 0.88, while the door and window accuracies are both 0.82.
+Compared to Gemini, SpatialMem is slightly lower on wall relations in Scene 1, but remains comparable on door- and window-related relations.
+For the structural anchors that shape the indoor environment and object ranges, our model maintains comparable performance to Gemini, indicating stable layout understanding.

+As scene complexity increases in Scenes 2 and 3, some degradation is expected.
+Despite this, the model remains stable across all three scenes, suggesting that the representation stays effective under different levels of clutter and scene complexity.
+Notably, models such as Qwen and MiniCPM show a clearer performance drop in Scene 3, while SpatialMem remains competitive across all scenes and still achieves strong relative-position accuracy in the more cluttered environment, while remaining faster at test time (as shown in Fig.~\ref{fig:teaser}).